Nikos-Stuff/web/src/content/desktop_docs/readme.txt/index.md

   \___|_| \___\__,_|_|\__/__/
 ```

-Here you can find (most) of used assets:
+Here you can find most of the assets used:
 - [Icons](https://win98icons.alexmeub.com)
 - [CSS Theme](https://jdan.github.io/98.css/#intro)